confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 }
 ```

 Dependencies are also declared on `kafka` and `connect-api`.
-You'll want both of these dependencies if you plan on making your UDFs capable of being externally configured or able to handle structs.
+You need both of these dependencies to make your UDFs capable of being externally configured or able to handle structs.
 This guide does both of those things.

 ## Implement the classes

 There are three kinds of UDFs which manipulate rows in different ways: scalar functions, tabular functions, and aggregation functions.
-Each is demonstrated below with simple examples using a variety of features (you can learn about more sophisticated usage in the [concepts section](../concepts/functions.md)).
-Start by creating a directory to house the class files:
+Each is demonstrated below with simple examples using a variety of features.
+You can learn about more sophisticated usage in the [concepts section](../concepts/functions.md)).

+Start by creating a directory for the class files:

 ```
 mkdir -p src/main/java/com/example